 An Interesting Weekend Weather-wise

+Winds will still be stronger until midnight as they come from the southwest at close to 20 mph.
+Although the warm front helped areas reach the mid-60s this afternoon, a cold front will reverse these changes and bring colder temperatures tomorrow.
+This front brings the chance for a rain/snow mix by the early morning.
+The grounds are too warm to have any accumulation, but we could see some wet flakes!
+With this in mind temperatures will take a hit and will only reach the upper 40s.
+Cooler air will stay through the start of the work week before 60s return into Thursday.
+We’ll see on and off rain chances through the week too.

-TONIGHT: Mostly cloudy, with a chance for a few showers possibly mixed with snow late.
-Low: 40°.
-Wind: NW 10-15 mph.
+TONIGHT: Mostly cloudy.
+Chance for a few showers possibly mixed with snow late.
+Low: 39°.
+Wind: SW/NW 10-15 mph.

-SUNDAY: A chance for light rain or a rain/snow mix.
+SUNDAY: A chance for light rain or a rain/snow mix in the morning.
 Mostly cloudy and much cooler.
 High: 48°.
 Wind: N 5-10 mph.

 Copyright 2020 KWQC.
 All rights reserved.